iconify/tools/README.md

 You can see usage examples in unit tests: tests/core/svg_test.js

-### Json class
+### Collection class

-Json is a set of SVG instances.
+Collection is a set of SVG instances.

-You can find code in src/json.js
+You can find code in src/collection.js

-To create Json instance use this:
+To create Collection instance use this:

 ```
-let collection = new tools.Json();
+let collection = new tools.Collection();
 ```

 That will create empty collection.